 located further to the rear resulting in different tail housing castings between

 For 1999, Tremec invoked several changes attempting to make the T-45 more

 reliable.
 This included stronger shift forks for all gears, a sturdier

 throwout bearing sleeve on the front housing and carbon-fiber synchro rings for

 gears 3, 4, 5, and reverse.
 Carbon-fiber rings for first and second gears

 were made available later as replacement parts, but did not appear in the

 production units.
-These rings for first and second gears are identical to
+These rings for first, second, third and fourth gears are identical to

 those used in the T-56.

 One additional change for 1999 was the inclusion of an all-electronic